 Set the scene for your presentation: state what the problem is, what the solution is, and how your idea can achieve it.
 Often, if you work

 Your visual presentation should be simple, and only act to help highlight what you’re saying.
 “Nothing distracting you from the true message.
 Crazy effects on PowerPoint?
 I’m not a big fan.
 Something that gets your point across visually and verbally and through sound and movement can be very powerful,” Shasha says.

 Who should you give your presentation to?
 Everyone.
 “Use your friends!
 Your colleagues!
 Your family!
 Practice a version of your Talk in the form of a story at The Moth, as long as you think it would fit the theme!
 Maybe even try an Open Mic Night and tell a story,” Sasha recommends.

-Try to keep in mind however, that the presentation is still going to be a massive simplification of your expertise and what you’ve spent so much time writing about.
-Make sure people see how complex your field is, enough so that, of course, they’ll want to read your books.
-As Salon’s Alex Pareene reminds us, TED specializes in “drastically oversimplified explanations of complex problems.”
+Try to keep in mind that the presentation will still be a massive simplification of your expertise.
+Make sure people see how complex your field is, enough so that they’ll want to read your books.
+As Salon’s Alex Pareene reminds us, TED specializes in drastically oversimplified explanations of complex problems.
 So don’t think you have to solve everything in one PowerPoint.
-Just get the audience excited enough to look into your field, and see an old problem in a new way.
+Just get the audience excited enough to look into your field and see an old problem in a new way.